AlDanial/cloc/README.md

                              be 200%.
 The code column remains a line count.
    --csv                     Write the results as comma separated values.
    --csv-delimiter=&lt;C&gt;       Use the character &lt;C&gt; as the delimiter for comma
                              separated files instead of ,.
-This switch forces --file-encoding=&lt;E&gt;       Write output files using the &lt;E&gt; encoding instead of the default ASCII (&lt;E&gt; = 'UTF-7').
-Examples: 'UTF-16', 'euc-kr', 'iso-8859-16'.
+This switch forces --csv to be on.
+   --file-encoding=&lt;E&gt;       Write output files using the &lt;E&gt; encoding instead of
+                             the default ASCII (&lt;E&gt; = 'UTF-7').
+Examples: 'UTF-16',
+                             'euc-kr', 'iso-8859-16'.
 Known encodings can be